Brigadoon-Technology/CPSI_Web/README.md

 #CPSI_Web
-Quick copy of my ~/ directory from Mobile.

-What's here?

-/web

-I have an PHP session scheme that creates and passses an encrypted secret along with a user through various sites associates with said domain and loggeed in applications associated with the domain.
+PHP session scheme that creates and passses an encrypted secret along with a user through various sites associates with said domain and loggeed in applications associated with the domain.

-I have a PHP based classroom/workshop with adminstration and regisration area.
+PHP based classroom/workshop with adminstration and regisration area.